 Do you ever make a decision to stop taking the substance permanently and then postpone implementing that decision until a future date?

 I don’t think I need to go into specific detail about what the answers to any or all of these self-questions may mean.
-We are all individuals, and if the answers tell you, in your heart as well as your head, that addiction is a problem in your life, the resources to help you make a positive change are out there.
+We are all individuals, and if the answers tell you, in your heart as well as your head, that addiction is a problem in your life, the rehab resources to help you make a positive change are out there.

 What I can say with absolute certainty is that no one suffering from an addiction, whether it be substance or non-substance, needs to feel alone or ashamed.
 Addiction affects all of us, no matter our race, background, education or bank balance.
 It’s a hard and rocky road, but recovery is inspiring, to ourselves and to all those around us.
 There are always options so do take the time to consider a good substance abuse treatment center for yourself or your family.